 Whilst Israel is the worlds only Jewish state, it is constitutionally secular which means that bacon, shell-fish and non-Kosher food is widely available for those who want it.
-Whilst it is illegal for Jews to keep pigs they can still eat them so the rearing and butchering therefore falls to the nations Arab’s who have found a booming market for swine flesh and and cured meats.
-Furthermore, not only is bacon available in Israel, but its actual amongst the best in the world.
+Whilst it is illegal for Jews to keep pigs they can still eat them so the rearing and butchering, therefore, falls to the nations Arab’s who have found a booming market for swine flesh and cured meats.
+Furthermore, not only is bacon available in Israel but its actual amongst the best in the world.

 Hitchhiking is alive and kicking.

 Even though inter-city buses are cheap and plentiful, Israeli’s still love to hitchhike.
 Hitchhiking is not seen as an unusual, niche interest but rather is widespread, popular and perfectly normal way of getting around.
 I guess this stems from the sense of community which the state works hard to foster in its inhabitants along with a pragmatic and trusting national psyche.
 At first it can seem strange and even amusing to see a black clad Orthodox Rabbi sticking his thump up by the roadside but even they do it!
 The longest I was kept waiting for a ride was twenty minutes and our driver even took us for lunch.